sharife/goldenthread-v2/site/content/get-involved/submissions/_index.md

 • Plays by playwrights of Middle Eastern heritage on any topic

-• Plays about the Middle East by playwrights of any ethnic background
+• Plays about the Middle East by playwrights of any cultural heritage

 • Plays must be in English